DaveParillo/intermediate-cpp/_sources/function-overloads/overloads.rst

    int operate (double a, int b);
    int operate (int a, double b);

+Depending on what ``operate`` does with it's parameters, reversing the order of the parameters could have drastic consequences.
+We just don't know without looking at the source code.
 In this case even two parameters is too many.
 It is almost certain someone will invoke the wrong version occasionally.